mrgedang/docker/docker-secret-feature/README.md

 PAGER=less
 ```

-Not all docker images are usable as a service, without modification.
+Not all docker images are usable as services, without modification.